nati047/backsteen/README.md

 # Backsteen
 A multiplayer brick breaker game to enjoy with a friend.
 Players can create a game session and send a code to a friend so that they can join and play against eachother from anywhere, without the hastle of creating an account or loging in.
-They can see eachothers screen in a split screen format and compare their scores.
+They can see each other's screen in a split screen format and compare their scores.
 # Setup

 1. Run `npm install` to install all dependencies.